 Please keep in mind that we know a fair bit about summer camps and kids activities, but are NOT tax experts.
 There are additional restrictions to this tax credit, so read IRS publication 503 carefully or consult your tax advisor before claiming the tax dependent care credit.

-When booking camps for this summer, consider whether the camps will be tax deductible next year.
-The tax deduction can cut the price of camp by up to 35%.
+When booking summer and school holiday camps, consider whether the camps will be eligible for a tax credit next year.
+The tax credit can cut the price of camp by up to 35%.